Today’s customers have more options and are more informed about their purchases than ever.

 Your employees must be included in the feedback loop.

-Create a digital form or document where employees can write feedback.
+Create a digital form or document for employees to submit feedback.
 If you have no internal corporate system or intranet, cloud computing for small businesses can be useful.

 5. Contact your customers

-Finally, get back in contact with your customers.
+Finally, reconnect with your customers.
 Communicate how you’ve dealt with their issues or are taking steps to address their concerns.

-Follow up on feedback and ask more questions or thank customers for their responses.
+Follow up on feedback, ask more questions, or thank customers for their responses.
 Here, you’ll close the feedback loop by showing that you’ve listened, analyzed, and acted.

 Free to use image from Pixabay